solsoftware/capsula/tutorial.md

 A capsule may have as many hooks and as many loops as necessary.
 Hence, a capsule may represent more than one parent widget and more than one child widget, all at the same time.

-### Object-Oriented Way
+### Object-Oriented Approach

-To work with DOM elements in an object-oriented way, we've provided Element capsule in html module.
+To work with DOM elements in an object-oriented way, we've provided Element capsule in the html module.
 Basically, it's a wrapper capsule for DOM elements and can be used either to wrap an existing DOM element or to create a new one (and wrap it).

 Element capsule has one loop named *loop*.
 This loop enables wrapped DOM element to be included on the page (as a child of another DOM element); in other words, this loop represents wrapped DOM element as a child widget.